bibumathew/sortis/README.md

 ## It's for developers

 This app isn't deployed anywhere for use by the public.
 It is meant to be deployed **by you, the developer**.
-Sortis is a single user application that you can deploy to the **NodeJS** provider of your choice (I've included instructions for deploying to Nodejitsu, Heroku). **You own the code and the data.
+Sortis is a single user application that you can deploy to the **NodeJS** provider of your choice (I've included instructions for deploying to Nodejitsu and Heroku). **You own the code and the data.
 Extend this app as you see fit.
 Make your own twitter mashups.
 Publish your code for others to learn, fork, extend and deploy**.

 Sortis can be set up **freely** on cloud based offerings and trial accounts.
 You can run this entire app locally too if you don't want to subscribe to any (potentially) for-pay services.